 3. Point 52(h) of Annex VI indicates that transaction costs are included in the 'other ongoing costs'.
-Does that mean that in the table 2 'Composition of costs" of the Annex VII, transaction costs should be included in the costs of the line 'other ongoing costs' and not shown separately in the section 'ongoing costs' of that table?
+What does this mean in terms of where transaction costs should be included in table 2 'Composition of costs' of the Annex VII?

-No, as indicated in Point 66 of the Annex VI and in the table 2 of the Annex VII itself, transaction costs should be shown separately in the section "ongoing costs" of the table 2 of the Annex VII.
+As indicated in Point 66 of the Annex VI and in the table 2 of the Annex VII itself, transaction costs should be shown separately in the section "ongoing costs" of the table 2 of the Annex VII.

-V. Calculation of the summary cost indicators (Annex VI, Part 2) [Last update 19 July 2018]
+E. Calculation of the summary cost indicators (Annex VI, Part 2) [Last update 21 December 2022]

-1. The Reduction in Yield (RIY) summary cost indicator is based on the moderate scenario of the performance scenario section of the KID (according to Point 71 (a) of Annex VI), which is based on prices which are already net of charges.
+1. The Reduction in Yield (RIY) summary cost indicator may be based on the moderate scenario of the performance scenario section of the KID (according to Point 71 (b) of Annex VI), which is based on prices which are already net of charges.
 Is it therefore necessary to add the charges back into the returns and then deducting all costs to arrive at a net return when calculating the RIY indicator?

-No, the estimation of the future benefits for the purpose of the calculation of the RIY indicator shall be calculated according to the methodology and hypothesis used for the calculation of the moderate scenario of the performance scenario section of the KID (except for PRIIPs as referred to in Point 17 of Annex IV, according to Point 71 (c)), without further deductions or calculations.
+No, in this case, the estimation of the future benefits for the purpose of the calculation of the RIY indicator shall be calculated according to the methodology and hypothesis used for the calculation of the moderate scenario of the performance scenario section of the KID, without further deductions or calculations.